cloudera/flink-tutorials/flink-sec-quickstart/README.md

 # Flink Quickstart Application for Secured CDH/CDP Clusters

 This application demonstrates how to enable essential Flink security features for applications intended to run on secured CDP environments.
 For the sake of simplicity the application logic here is kept pretty basic, it reads messages from a kafka topic and stores them as is on HDFS.

 ```
-public class SecuredStreamingJob {
+public class KafkaToHDFSSimpleJob {
  public static void main(String[] args) throws Exception {
   ...
   FlinkKafkaConsumer<String> consumer = new FlinkKafkaConsumer<>(P_KAFKA_TOPIC, new SimpleStringSchema(), properties);